 When that happens, you may be able to carry the loss back up to two years and deduct it from income you had in those years.
 If you carry the loss back, you may be able to get a refund for all or some of the income tax you paid for that past year.
 Alternatively, you can choose to carry the net operating loss forward for up to 20 years.

 If you used gasoline or other fuels for farming purposes, you might be able to claim a credit or refund on the excise taxes you paid.
 Note, however, that you can’t get a credit or refund for taxes paid on dyed diesel fuel and dyed kerosene.

 Before you claim a fuel credit, be sure you understand the rules, requirements and limitations for doing so.
 Check out IRS Publication 225 to learn more.

 Although it’s not specifically designed for farmers, the earned income tax credit may be available to you if you meet the qualifications.

 The credit is designed for working people with low to moderate income, so you may not be eligible if your net farm profit exceeds a certain amount.
 Check out the IRS publication on the EITC for more information.

 5. Get help with filing if you need it

-Credit Karma Tax® offers free filing for everyone, and supports some of the most-common tax forms used by business people, including Schedule F Profit and Loss from Farming.
+Credit Karma Tax® offers free filing for everyone, and supports some of the most-common tax forms used by business people, including Schedule F Profit or Loss from Farming.
 But depending on the complexity of your farm’s finances, you may want to get help from a tax professional.
 This may be especially important if you’re new to farming or you haven’t done your own taxes in the past.

 In the end, the most important thing is that you properly report all income and expenses for your farming business, and get the most tax breaks that you’re eligible for.
 These tax tips for farmers may be a good start, but if you have questions regarding filing taxes as a farmer, check out the IRS website or consider consulting a tax professional.